Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: A Metric Space, a Graph, and a Tree

 \subsubsection{The Boundary of a Tree.}

 Let $T$ be a tree with root $o$ (not necessarily the tree arising from Christ's Theorem).
-We assume that $T$ has \it bounded connectivity \rm and that \it it has no childless vertices\rm.
-Namely, there is $N\ge1$ such that each vertex $\alpha$ in $T$ has $N(\alpha)$ children, with $1\le N(\alpha)\le N$.
+We assume that $T$ has \it bounded degree \rm and that \it it has no childless vertices\rm: there is $N\ge1$ such that each vertex $\alpha$ in $T$ has $N(\alpha)$ children, with $1\le N(\alpha)\le N$.

 We introduce some notation which will be frequently used.
 If $\alpha$ is a vertex of $T$, the \it predecessor set \rm of $\alpha$ is $\PPP(\alpha)=[o,\alpha]$, while the \it successor set \rm of $\alpha$ is $\SSS(\alpha)=\{\beta\in T:\ \alpha\in\PPP(\beta)\}$.
 Given $\alpha$ and $\beta$ in $T$, $\alpha\wedge\beta=\max\left(\PPP(\alpha)\cap\PPP(\beta)\right)$ is their \it confluent. \rm The \it predecessor \rm $\alpha^{-1}$ of $\alpha\in T\setminus\{o\}$ is the only element $\beta$ in $\PPP(\alpha)$ such that $d(\alpha,\beta)=1$.